Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 When Level 1 Is Actually Fine

 Probably should have opened with this section, honestly.
-Because this is where most people’s decision actually gets made — and most articles bury it or skip it.
+This is where most people’s decision actually gets made — and most articles either bury it or skip it entirely.

 Level 1 works when the math works.
 And the math is simpler than it sounds.